UMM-CSci-3601/intro-to-git/PART_2_JAVA_INTRODUCTIONS.md

   instead call the (supposedly different) method `chrisSaysHello()`.
 - Chris has renamed `patSaysHello()` to `chrisSaysHello()`, and wants to change the call to match this renaming.
-- Chris wants to make _both_ function calls in some order, and `git` can't begin to guess what the desired is.
+- Chris wants to make _both_ function calls.

 Here `git` can't tell which of these happened, and thus can't "know" how to handle the merge.
 Thus it punts it to us, the human developers, to sort out.
 Sometimes